clackups/esp_hid_serial_bridge/README.md

 * Find better way for congestion avoidance (currently done with `vTaskDelay(BLE_SEND_PAUSE)` after each BLE message).

-* Use the BT MAC address in USB device Serial string.
+* Use the Bluetooth MAC address in USB device Serial string (currently defined statically in `sdkconfig.defaults`).